 Picture a PEZ® candy dispenser.1 Each time you PRESS its head, out pops another candy from its mouth.
 Interpreting a tongue is similar in action, since the interpretation is uttered one word or phrase at a time, as it's spoken by faith.

-Expect the Holy Spirit to start you off with a word or phrase.
+The Holy Spirit will start you off with a word or phrase.
 Speak it, and another phrase will be given.
 Speak it, and another phrase will be given, and so on.

 For example…

-Be careful not to pressure yourself, as it's not the speed of delivery or how many words are spoken that's important; it's whether the interpreted message is inspired by the Holy Spirit.
+Be careful not to pressure yourself as you learn how to interpret tongues.
+It's not the speed of delivery or how many words are spoken that's important; it's whether the interpreted message is inspired by the Holy Spirit.

 It's important to note that the interpretation of a tongue is NOT a word-for-word translation.
 It's similar to a paraphrase in that it offers the substance, the gist of what's been spoken in tongues.
 Let's be clear, the length of a message spoke in an unknown tongue bears NO relationship to the length of its interpretation.

 Although the director had spent several minutes answering each question in Russian, Irina's English interpretation sometimes took barely a minute to relate.
-However, she gave us the sum and substance (gist) of the replies, and it was similar to how messages in tongues are interpreted.
+However, she gave us the sum and substance, the gist of the replies, similar to how messages in tongues are interpreted.

 Some speakers who interpret are naturally more wordy in everyday speaking than others, so some interpretations of tongues are longer, while others are shorter, and some will be more flowery in their delivery based on personality.